Aspirinsmurf/risky-plays-calculator/README.md

 d4;
 d4, f2, f2;
 ```
-> This example would be interpreted as three different players performing these actions.
+> This example would be interpreted as actions from three different players.

 The interpreter ignores whitespace and line breaks, so the code above could be rewritten as: